Law Abiding Citizen: Critical response

+Law Abiding Citizen received generally negative reviews from critics, with many praising its premise and central performance while criticising its execution, logic and moral stance.

 Review aggregator website Rotten Tomatoes reported that 26% of 162 critics gave the film a positive review, with an average rating of 4.4/10.
 The site's critical consensus states: "Unnecessarily violent and unflinchingly absurd, Law Abiding Citizen is plagued by subpar acting and a story that defies reason."
 On Metacritic, the film has a weighted average score of 34 out of 100 based on 26 critics, indicating "generally unfavourable reviews".

 In his review for the Chicago Sun Times, Roger Ebert said, "Law Abiding Citizen is the kind of movie you will like more at the time than in retrospect."
 He then went on to say, "Still, there's something to be said for a movie you like well enough at the time."
 Ebert rated the film three out of four stars.

 Sequel

 In May 2022, it was announced that a standalone sequel was in development.
 Kurt Wimmer was hired to return to his role as screenwriter, while Gerard Butler will serve as producer alongside Alan Siegel, Lucas Foster, Rob Paris, and Mike Witherill.
 Foster stated in his returning role as a producer that the studios look forward to "revisit[ing] these great characters" stating that the premise "seems even more relevant today than when...the original film" was released.
-The filmmaker stated: "We’re going to blow your mind… again."
+The filmmaker stated: "We're going to blow your mind… again."
 While the plot has not been revealed, Paris and Witherill jointly stated that the creatives involved, see the movie as a "franchise opportunit[y]."
 The project will be a joint-venture production between G-Base Productions, Rivulet Films, Warp Films, and Village Roadshow Pictures.

+By June 2025, talks of the sequel had gone quiet.
+When asked about it during the press tour for How to Train Your Dragon, Butler replied: “I don’t know.
+I don’t know what’s happening.
+It’s a shame because I’m very proud of that movie.
+It’s so good.”